Articles related to accounting equation

 Develop the Chart of Accounts for Your Small Business

-When you start a small business, develop a chart of accounts as part of ...
+The chart of accounts is the basis of your company's accounting system ...
 The Accounting Equation · The Relationship between the Income Statement and the ...

-How to Calculate Breakeven Point - About Business Finance
+How to Calculate Breakeven Point - Business Finance - About.com

 Start Your Own Business · Basic Accounting and Bookkeeping Practices · Budgeting ...
 The denominator of the equation, price minus variable costs, is called the ...